About ICRC

 About the Director

 Alexia Georgakopoulos, Ph.D., is a Professor in the Department of Conflict Studies at Nova Southeastern University, USA.
 She is the Director of the Institute of Conflict Resolution and Communication, a conflict resolution training and consulting firm specializing in delivering educational training and certification to professionals.
 A world class scholar and practitioner in mediation with numerous articles, book chapters, and speaking engagements, she was featured on NBC’s Today Show to discuss peace in the diverse world.
+She has trained thousands of students as mediators and conflict resolution professionals, conducted thousands of mediation cases (across dispute types such as family, circuit, organizational, community, governmental, environmental, and international settings…etc.) and engaged in high stakes conflict resolution projects around the world.

 Alexia Georgakopoulos is the Editor of The Handbook of Mediation: Theory, Research and Practice, by Routledge, 2017 (click here for details).